 Pee Rag Method

 Seem gross?
-Just remember, urine doesn’t usually contain dangerous germs like poop can (anyone else ever had giardia?).
+Just remember, unlike poop, urine doesn’t usually contain dangerous germs.
 If you let the bandanna dry in the sun and wash it periodically on a long trip, there’s nothing to be squeamish about.

 Squirt Water Bottle Method

 I discovered this after putting the pieces together from two recent adventures: travel in Southeast Asia (where toilets have squirt hoses instead of toilet paper) and bike touring (where I carried a typical squirt-nozzle water bottle in my bicycle bottle cage).

 I’m sure you can see where I’m going with this… While squatting, squirt water onto yourself, then optionally follow up with any of the methods above if you want to feel drier.